teamkeel/keel/README.md

 # keel-cli

-keel-cli is a tool to build and deploy services
+keel-cli is a tool to build and deploy services.

+# Note

+Keel is currently pre-release (semver < 1). *Do not commit any major releases using conventional commits to bump the version to v1 until we have decided that this is the case*

 ## Usage